emerset/surfs_up/README.md

 ![June temperature data](/images/june.png) ![December temperature data](/images/december.png)

-Three points.
-Use images as support where needed.

 ## Summary

 Across the years analysed, June has a higher minimum, maximum, and average temperature than December does.
 There are enough data points in both June and December to validate the analysis as reliable.